-Julia is now a busy high school junior, community writing mentor and prospective creative writing major.
+Julia is now a busy high school senior, community writing mentor and prospective creative writing major.

-Lena discovered Young Writers Project when she and three of her friends auditioned for a slam team that would compete later that year at Brave New Voices International Youth Poetry Festival.
+Lena Ginawi discovered Young Writers Project when she and three of her friends auditioned for a slam team that would compete later that year at Brave New Voices International Youth Poetry Festival.
 It was the group's first poem, and it rocketed them to fame, regionally, nationally and abroad.
-At an event in 2016, we asked her how she felt about Young Writers Project.
+They became MGMC -- Muslim Girls Making Change.
+We asked Lena how she felt about Young Writers Project.
 Her response:

 Roland's struggle for self-identity turned into a journey of discovery when he joined Young Writers Project.